 You may look for a supervisor that you can visit in person who is in your area.
 The Association for Play Therapy allows for distance play therapy supervision, so you have the option of pursuing professionals outside your region.

 After you have done some initial research on potential supervisors, then my encouragement is to reach out to them by email or phone and do an “interview” or quick consultation.
-If they are not willing to do this, then you can interpret that how you want.

 Here’s some things to cover in your interview of potential supervisors:

 Obviously, you need to talk right away about logistics.
 When are they available?
 Do they offer group and individual?
 What is the schedule and availability?
 What is the cost?
 What platforms do they use for scheduling, sharing information, etc?
 What is their cancellation policy?
 How do they handle payments?